 All TorHoerman Law valsartan injury lawyers work on a contingency fee basis.
 So, we are just as dedicated as our clients to getting the best possible outcome for all of our valsartan lawsuit plaintiffs.

 Any questions?
 Don’t hesitate to contact us!

-November 13, 2018 - The FDA announced a third blood pressure medication recall because of a possible contamination that can cause cancer.
-Sandoz Inc. is "voluntarily recalling losartan potassium hydrochlorothiazide tablets because the pills could contain an impurity N-nitrosodiethylamine (NDEA)," which is a "probably human carcinogen, according to the International Agency for Research on Cancer."
-Losartan affected by the recall are 100 milligram/25 milligram tablets with the lot number JB8912.
+November 13, 2018 - The FDA announced a third blood pressure medication recall because of possible contamination that can cause cancer.
+Sandoz Inc. is "voluntarily recalling losartan potassium hydrochlorothiazide tablets because the pills could contain an impurity N-nitrosodiethylamine (NDEA)," which is a "probable human carcinogen, according to the International Agency for Research on Cancer."
+Losartan affected by the recall is 100 milligram/25-milligram tablets with the lot number JB8912.